UBO reputation test

 - fitness: in order to assess fitness, as regards reputation, the UBO must be sufficiently competent as a UBO and they must be competent in the field of the intended activities of the institution concerned.
 The degree of influence that the UBO can exert is decisive: the greater the influence, the stricter the demands of competence.
 The assessment of competence takes into account previous experiences as a UBO at other institutions, the candidate’s investment history and their CV.
 Any media coverage about the UBO will also be included in the assessment.
 If a holder of a qualifying holding is also a UBO, the propriety assessment for the holder of a qualifying holding is included in the UBO reputation test.

-You can submit a request for a reputation test for a new UBO by completing the application form ‘Application for an initial assessment ultimate beneficial owner’, uploading the necessary information and submitting the documentation through our Digital Supervision Portal.
+You can submit a request for a reputation test for a new UBO by completing the application form ‘Application for an initial assessment ultimate beneficial owner’, uploading the necessary information and submitting the documentation through Supervisory applications on My DNB.
 We will notify you about the outcome of the test within the set legal period for processing.